about the missions programs of Experience Mission

 What types of trips and programs does Experience Mission offer?

 Experience Mission offers week-long short-term mission trips for groups of youth and adults across the U.S. and around the globe.
 We also offer 1-9 month IMMERSION and Gap Year programs for individual young adults (age 18-30) seeking a longer experience.
 Each program seeks to engage people to serve, while developing leaders, and empowering communities.
-EM also runs an education initiative in Haiti called RISING, which empowers young people to build a better future for themselves and their families.

 How does EM create a positive and meaningful experience for communities receiving mission trip teams?